Injuries to the rotator cuff are pretty common, as the shoulder is supported by a relatively small muscle group and one that we use a lot.

 What Causes Chronic Rotator Cuff Tear?

-A chronic rotator cuff tear develops over time due to overuse or abuse.
+A chronic rotator cuff tear develops over time due to overuse.

-Repetitive strain to the shoulder joint where the arm is above the shoulder for extended periods, such as, for example, throwing a ball, leads to chronic rotator cuff injury.
+Repetitive strain to the shoulder joint where the arm is above the shoulder for extended periods, such as, for example, throwing a ball, can lead to chronic rotator cuff injury.

 Athletes are more at risk of chronic rotator cuff tears.